TokelPlatform/bitgo-komodo-cc-lib/README.md

 You'll need a komodo test asset chain to run the ccfaucetpoc sample.
 Setup network parameters for your komodo chain:<br>
 Open `networks.js` and make a new entry for your chain.
-You need to fix the yourchainname and magic params for your chain, like:
+You need to fix the 'YOURCHAINNAME' and 'magic' params for your chain, like:
 ```
 module.exports = {
-  yourchainname: {
+  YOURCHAINNAME: {
     messagePrefix: '\xYourChainName asset chain:\n',
     bech32: 'R',
     bip32: getDefaultBip32Mainnet(),
     pubKeyHash: 0x3c,
     scriptHash: 0x55,
+    cryptoconditionHash: 0x1c,
     wif: 0xbc,
     consensusBranchId: {
       1: 0x00,